Okay, okay, we can’t assure a millionaire bank balance. We’re not that clever.

 29% had five or more streams.

-- Create a budget: Remember the steps from point 2: Make more money, spend less, and invest wisely.
-So, make a detailed budget for yourself based on your projected income and your current expenses.
-Set firm limits for your expenses, and keep a close eye on where most of your money goes.
-You might be surprised at some of the areas where you waste the most money.
+In order to achieve this a detailed budget is imperative (as is sticking to it).
+Set firm limits for your expenses and keep a close eye on where most of your money goes.
+You might be surprised at some of the places it goes… and goes… and goes.
 You don’t want to be one of those people who in their 30’s says, “I bought so much useless stuff in my 20’s”.

-- Save to invest, (as opposed to saving to save): The only reason to save money is to invest it.
+The best reason to save money is to invest it.
 Put your saved money into secured, sacred (untouchable) accounts.
 Never use these accounts for anything, not even an emergency.
-This will force you to continue to follow step one (increase income).
 Investing is not as complicated or daunting as we make it out to be.
-(The key to consistently setting aside money is to make it automatic.
-That way, you’ll never even see the money you’re contributing and you’ll learn to live without it).
+The key to consistently setting aside money is to make it automatic.
+That way, you’ll never even see the money you’re contributing and you’ll learn to live without it.

-- Focus on growth, not survival: Adjust your days to mimic your goals, though easier said than done when you are young.
-Keep in mind that not everyone reaches financial security, so if you plan to be someone who does, you’ll have to behave as such today.
-If you spent most of your day on social media, eating out with friends, watching TV, and the other half going to work; then ask yourself if repeating what you are doing today 365 times will have you in a better place next year or will it have you simply in the same place as now?
-You need to change your routine, focus on earning.
+Adjust your days to mimic your goals (easier said than done when you’re young we know).
+Keep in mind that not everyone reaches financial security, so if you plan to be someone who does, you’ll have to behave as such from the get go.
+If you spent half your day on social media, eating out with friends, watching TV, and the other half going to work; then ask yourself if repeating what you are doing today 365 times will have you in a better place next year or will it have you simply in the same place as now?
+You need to change your routine.

-- Don’t show off : There are many people still driving their first car when they hit the big time.
+There are many people still driving their first car when they hit the big time.
 Be known for your work, not for the things you buy.
+Simple.

-- Continue to learn: Read about your industry, continue learning and seek out mentors vigorously.
+Read about your industry, continue learning and seek out mentors vigorously.
 Learn as much as you can; swallow it all like a little sponge without complaining.
 Even if you had previous experience, let them teach you without contradicting or fighting their advice.
 This will pay off in a better job and therefore, better pay.

-- Ditch the steady pay cheque: While the safest, staying in a steady job is often the slowest path to prosperity.
+While the safest, staying in a steady job is often the slowest path to prosperity.
 Some argue that self-employment is the fastest road to wealth.
+Take the plunge.